CMA investigations under DMCCA 2024: UK guide 2026

 What the CMA targets: online practices in focus

-The CMA's 2025–26 enforcement priorities include several practices common in e-commerce and subscription-based online businesses:
+The CMA's 2025-26 enforcement priorities include several practices common in e-commerce and subscription-based online businesses.

-Subscription traps: signing customers up to recurring payments that are difficult to cancel, inadequately disclosed at point of sale, or that renew after a free trial without clear advance warning.
+Subscription traps: signing customers up to recurring payments that are difficult to cancel, inadequately disclosed at point of sale or that renew after a free trial without clear advance warning.
 The CMA secured undertakings from several major subscription businesses in 2024 and is actively monitoring compliance.
 DMCCA 2024 now contains specific statutory requirements for subscription contracts including cooling-off periods and cancellation mechanisms.

 Hidden fees and drip pricing: presenting an initial price that does not include mandatory charges, which are added during checkout.
 The CMA's 2023-24 work on hotel and holiday booking platforms examined drip pricing in detail.
 DMCCA 2024 makes hidden mandatory fees in consumer contracts a new category of unfair commercial practice.

-Fake urgency and social proof: countdown timers that restart, limited availability claims based on real-time data the consumer cannot verify, and fake or incentivised reviews.
+Fake urgency and social proof: countdown timers that restart, limited availability claims based on real-time data the consumer cannot verify and fake or incentivised reviews.
 The CMA's online reviews investigation has led to undertakings from several platforms.
 DMCCA 2024 codifies fake urgency and fake social proof as prohibited commercial practices.

-Misleading environmental claims: greenwashing in product descriptions, sustainability claims that cannot be substantiated, and misleading use of eco-labels.
+Misleading environmental claims: greenwashing in product descriptions, sustainability claims that cannot be substantiated and misleading use of eco-labels.
 The CMA's Green Claims Code published in 2021 remains the primary guidance.
 The CMA brought its first greenwashing enforcement case against a fashion retailer in 2024 under the existing CPUTRs framework.

 How a CMA investigation starts

 CMA investigations do not typically start with formal notice.
 The intelligence-gathering phase is informal and the business under investigation may not be aware of it.
-Sources of intelligence include consumer complaints submitted to Citizens Advice (which feeds the CMA's consumer intelligence network), super-complaints from designated consumer bodies, media and NGO reporting, sector regulator referrals, and the CMA's own market monitoring using commercial data.
+Sources of intelligence include consumer complaints submitted to Citizens Advice (which feeds the CMA's consumer intelligence network), super-complaints from designated consumer bodies, media and NGO reporting, sector regulator referrals and the CMA's own market monitoring using commercial data.

 A formal investigation begins when the CMA issues a case opening decision.
 At this point, the CMA has gathered sufficient intelligence to reasonably suspect a breach of consumer law or competition law.
-From April 2025, consumer protection cases use the new DMCCA 2024 enforcement process; competition cases continue to use the Competition Act 1998 process.
+From April 2025, consumer protection cases use the new DMCCA 2024 enforcement process, competition cases continue to use the Competition Act 1998 process.

 The DMCCA 2024 consumer enforcement process

-Under DMCCA 2024, the CMA's consumer protection enforcement process has six main stages:
+Under DMCCA 2024, the CMA's consumer protection enforcement process has six main stages.

 What small businesses need to do

 Most small and medium-sized e-commerce businesses will not face a CMA investigation.
-The CMA prioritises cases with significant consumer harm, widespread impact, and precedent-setting value.
+The CMA prioritises cases with significant consumer harm, widespread impact and precedent-setting value.
 Single-business investigations of SMEs are rare unless the practice is egregious or there has been significant consumer complaint volume.

-However, the DMCCA 2024 regime has lowered the barrier to enforcement action, and the CMA's direct fining power removes the old deterrent that enforcement required costly court proceedings.
+However, the DMCCA 2024 regime has lowered the barrier to enforcement action and the CMA's direct fining power removes the old deterrent that enforcement required costly court proceedings.
 The practical risk-management steps for online businesses are:

 Review your subscription and cancellation terms against the DMCCA 2024 subscription contract requirements.
-The requirements include clear pre-contract information, cooling-off periods, and cancellation mechanisms that do not impose disproportionate barriers.
+The requirements include clear pre-contract information, cooling-off periods and cancellation mechanisms that do not impose disproportionate barriers.

 Audit your checkout flow for hidden fees or mandatory charges that are not included in the headline price.
 All mandatory charges should be included in the first price shown.

-Review environmental and sustainability claims against the CMA's Green Claims Code: claims must be accurate, substantiated, and not misleading by omission.
+Review environmental and sustainability claims against the CMA's Green Claims Code: claims must be accurate, substantiated and not misleading by omission.

 For how DMCCA 2024 affects your statutory cancellation button requirement, see consumer cancellation rights under DMCCA 2024.
+For what the penalties actually look like in practice, see DMCCA fines in 2025.

 Check your website's commercial practices now at /uk/en/scan.